 Want to be a better husband?
 The first step is to, well, try to be a better husband.
 We’re not kidding around.
-The best marriages are those in which both members play active roles, where they not only identify their flaws (i.e. “I go on the defensive too much”; “I often bring home work stress”) but also find ways to fix them.
-In attempting to know yourself better — your strengths, your weaknesses — you will get better.
+The best marriages are those in which both members play active roles, where they not only identify their flaws (i.e. “I invalidate your feelings too much”; “I often bring home work stress”) but also find ways to fix them.
+In attempting to know yourself better — your strengths, your weaknesses, your sometimes-good-sometimes-bad-tendencies — you will become not just a good husband but an evolving one.
 In other words: Make an effort, do the work, and you’ll be rewarded.
 Want to start?
 Well, there are a number of small, simple things that all of us can focus on to be happier, more present, and more attentive husbands and partners.
 Like these nine items right here.

 The majority of women bear the weight of not only management of daily tasks but also their personal feelings and their partner’s in order to accomplish everything.
 This is often referred to as “emotional labor,” or the invisible work necessary to run a household.
 Constant overseeing of their families’ needs can take a major toll.
 And if this burden goes unrecognized, it can have a very bad effect on your marriage.